 Cardiothoracic surgery refers to surgery on the heart and chest.
 Surgery affecting major organs like the heart is typically considered “high risk,” because the risk of complications and surgical errors is much higher than in other areas of surgery or medical care.
 However, the fact that the risks are high does not excuse negligent healthcare or surgical mistakes during heart surgery.

 If you or a loved one underwent cardiothoracic surgery and suffered injuries from your doctor’s surgical errors, you may be entitled to substantial compensation for the injuries you faced.
 If a loved one was killed by cardiothoracic surgical errors, the compensation could be even higher.
-Call The Law Offices of Prosper Shaked today to discuss filing a medical malpractice claim for your injuries.
+Call Prosper Shaked Accident Injury Attorneys PA today to discuss filing a medical malpractice claim for your injuries.
 Our Miami cardiothoracic surgical error lawyer may be able to help.
 To schedule your free consultation, call (305) 694-2676 today.

 Examples of Surgical Errors During Cardiac Surgery